DT-is-not-available/circloO-patcher/README.md

 ### cirQOL wishlist

 - [ ] Make heart-shaped levels draw correctly in the editor
-- [ ] Change the outside of the level to be the same color as the background and draw a level border instead (so that you can see collectibles and other things outside the level border)
+- [ ] Change the outside of the level to be the same color as the background and draw a level border instead (so that you can see collectables and other things outside the level border)
 - [ ] Add UI ingame for setting gravity control mode and level shape, remove those hotkeys
-- [ ] Add a restitution option to the player
 - [ ] Add the option to make the player square
 - [ ] Add the 'make object use improved physics' option to all moving objects, not just the player
-- [ ] Make whether the collectible activates on touching an object a toggleable option
+- [ ] Make whether the collectable activates on touching an object a toggleable option
 - [ ] Add a position editor for rope offsets
 - [ ] Add a new 'no collision' connection (disables collision between the two objects connected)
 - [ ] Add a new 'weld objects' connection (similar to glue but not as rigid)
 - [ ] Add a property to every level editor object called 'destroy after' which specifies after what level of circle expansion should the object destroy itself
-- [ ] Add a property to collectibles to ignore collectible ordering, and whether or not to expand the circle
+- [ ] Add a property to collectables to ignore collectable ordering, and whether or not to expand the circle
 - [ ] Add a property to every level editor object called a 'tag', which is visible on hover or when ALT is pressed
 - [ ] Add a menu to locate objects by tag